danielsauter/rapid-android-development/networking.md

 ###Run the Sketch on a Pair of Androids

-Now that you have located a second Android device&—let’s call it Android 2—you can go ahead and confirm that you are able to send OSC messages between a pair of Android devices as well.
+Now that you have located a second Android device—let’s call it Android 2—you can go ahead and confirm that you are able to send OSC messages between a pair of Android devices as well.
 Let’s make sure again that you are on the correct network with the second device, and choose Settings &mapsto; “Wireless & networks.”
 Write down the IP address of the second device.
 With the IP addresses of both devices ready, open the sketch [Networking/WiFiDataExchangeAndroidDrawing/WiFiDataExchangeAndroidDrawing.pde](../networking.html#codenetworkingwifidataexchangeandroiddrawingwifidataexchangeandroiddrawingpde), that we’ve already loaded onto the first device.

 Adjust the IP address for `remoteLocation` to match Android 2, and run the sketch on Android 1.
 The app starts up and Android 1 is ready.
 Repeat the steps on the other device, adjusting the IP address to match Android 1 and running the sketch on Android 2.
 If you are still running the other app on port `12001`, adjust the port number to use another port.